SaloniSharma2001/Hibernate/README.md

 - It is a Java Framework that simplifies the development of Java application to interact with the database.
 - It simplifies the JDBC work and manual DAO not needed because it takes care of it.
 - It is an ORM tool, Open source, lightweight.
 (Object --  table mapping)
+- Used in teh data layer of application.
+- Implements JPA (Java Persistence API) A set of standards that have been prescribed for any persistent implementation that needs to be met in order to get certified as a Java persistence API implementation so, it means is thar it follows the rules that have been set in the Java persistence API specification.
+Later if we don't want to use the hibernate and switch to different framework that follows the same JPA API we can do that with minimal changes.
 - Entire concept of Hibernate is based on POJOs [Plain Old Java Object] (simple classes without restriction)
 - Hibernate is a non-invasive framework, it won't force the programmers to extend/implement any class/interface.
 - It was developed by Gavin King in 2001.